mithil27360/AURORA_RAG/README.md

 A high-concurrency Retrieval Augmented Generation (RAG) system built for the ISTE Aurora 2025 festival.
 Designed to run on limited hardware (2 vCPU) while supporting 100+ concurrent users with sub-second latency.

 ## Overview
 This project is an event assistant chatbot that answers queries about schedules, workshops, and hackathons.
-It is engineered to handle "thundering herd" traffic spikes during festival events without crashing or timing out.
+It is engineered to handle "thundering herd" traffic spikes during fest  without crashing or timing out.

 **Current Status**: Stable v4.0.1